 VoIP is really a better and cheaper option.
 It comes with no surprise that so many businesses and entrepreneurs are increasingly investing in VoIP phone services to substitute their landlines.
 While VoIP services are continuously evolving, landlines have become tremendously outdated.
 VoIP phone services are truly the future of telecommunications.

 History of VoIP

-The earliest history of VoIP can be traced back to early 1970s when the Network Voice Protocol [NVP] was developed by Danny Cohen to carry real time voice over the Arpanet.
+The earliest history of VoIP can be traced back to the early 1970s when the Network Voice Protocol [NVP] was developed by Danny Cohen to carry real-time voice over the Arpanet.